top of page

 I had tried a real joint rolled with the right type of papers, but I guess I did not hold it in right or inhale properly.
 I had tried a pipe, but it was harsh and burned my throat before I could even get the smoke in my lungs.

 Griffin had gone off and hung out with his older brother’s friends and got high properly without me.
 He came back telling me stories of how great it was.
-He claimed he had figured out what I was doing wrong and promised to finally help me get high next time.

-Griffin invited me over one day when his older brother’s friend Mike had come over with his bong.
+A week or so later, Griffin invited me over.
+His older brother’s friend Mike had come over with his bong.
 Griffin’s mother worked as a nurse at the local hospital and was rarely home during the day.
-Mike was a Senior in high school while we were just Freshmen.
+His house was often our party house Freshmen year.

 Griffin and Mike loaded me up a bowl and gave me the instructions on how to use a bong.
 I started off slow, barely hitting it, and they told me to inhale harder.
 Mike lit the bowl for me with a Bic brand lighter.
 No barbeque lighters this time.